researchgate/mongoose-avro-schema-generator/README.md

 }
 ```
 Arrays will always have a default of `null`.

+Important: Functional default values are not supported and will be ignored, i.e. treated as if the field doesn't have any default.
 ##### Implicit Defaults
 If a field can be null and no explicit default value is defined, the default will be set to `null`.